J-Lindvig/HomeAssistant/guides/link_lights_to_remotes/readme.md

 # Linking lights and remotes directly (deCONZ)
-This guide i heavily inspired by
+This guide is heavily inspired by the works of [Claus Blaabjerg Hansen](https://rolig.dk/?p=1827&fbclid=IwAR2JTtbErRf8s97mQOSEeVbfch7PHsGondFJg0whd3_IE9d3FcfiYkLcnR0), but I think this version has a more simple and easy approach, since it does not use the deCONZ app.

 By completing the numerous steps in this guide, you will end up having:
  1. a fail-safe solution, where lights still is operational allthough Home Assistant is down
  2. a prettier implementation of deCONZ groups in Home Assistant